Hugging Face Evaluate Library: load(), compute(), and the One-Liner Everyone Gets Wrong

 Common questions

-Is there an information_retrieval metric?
-No — not a built-in module; use other tools or community modules for recall@k / MRR / nDCG.
+No — evaluate.load("information_retrieval") is not a built-in module.
+Use other tools or community Hub modules for recall@k, MRR and nDCG.

 Related